 Category Archives: Uncategorized

-NEW RELEASE available at Amazon https://www.amazon.com/author/georgiaruthwilson https://www.books2read.com/u/bQBNre An appropriate article by A.R.
+https://www.amazon.com/author/georgiaruthwilson https://www.books2read.com/u/bQBNre An appropriate article by A.R.
 Williams appeared in the July 2017 issue of National Geographic regarding the colonization of the South Pacific.
-“Going farther, to remote Oceania, required a … Continue reading
+“Going farther, to remote Oceania, required a very different voyaging strategy … Continue reading

 Art done by my five-year-old granddaughter definitely matters!
 I have a proudly framed mountain landscape she painted.
 I encourage her, but Daddy wants her to be a doctor.
 Some readers will remember gender-specific high school courses when the consensus of academic … Continue reading